Medical expert of the article

 - Hypokinesia (akinesia);

-- Combination of several of the above reasons;
+- A combination of several of the above reasons;

 - Pseudoparesis.

-In this regard, the following syndromal forms of dysarthria are distinguished: bulbar and pseudobulbarnaya, extrapyramidal (hypokinetic and hyperkinetic), cerebellar, cortical and dysarthria, associated with pathology at the muscular level.
-There is also a psychogenic dysarthria.
+In this regard, the following syndromic forms of dysarthria are distinguished: bulbar and pseudobulbar, extrapyramidal (hypokinetic and hyperkinetic), cerebellar, cortical and dysarthria associated with pathology at the muscular level.
+There is also psychogenic dysarthria.

-There are diseases in which several of the above reasons can lie at the heart of the dysarthria (for example, olive-ponto-cerebellar atrophy, multiple sclerosis and other diseases).
+There are diseases in which dysarthria may be caused by several of the above-mentioned reasons (for example, olivo-ponto-cerebellar atrophy, multiple sclerosis and other diseases).

-"Paretic" dysarthria develops with the defeat of the lower motor neuron and is observed in the picture of bulbar paralysis.
-This dysarthria is caused by damage to the motor neurons of the medulla oblongata and the lower parts of the variolium bridge, as well as their intracerebral and peripheral axons.
-A characteristic "blurring" of speech develops ("porridge in the mouth"), the pronunciation of the vibrating sound "P", as well as lingual and labial sounds, is disrupted.
-With the bilateral weakness of the soft palate, a nasal hue of the voice appears.
-The voice can also suffer due to the paresis of the vocal cords.
+"Paretic" dysarthria develops with damage to the lower motor neuron and is observed in the picture of bulbar paralysis.
+This dysarthria is caused by damage to the motor neurons of the medulla oblongata and the lower parts of the pons, as well as their intracerebral and peripheral axons.
+A characteristic "slurring" of speech ("mush in the mouth") develops, the pronunciation of the vibrating sound "R" is impaired, as well as lingual and labial sounds.
+With bilateral weakness of the soft palate, a nasal tone of the voice appears.
+The voice may also suffer due to paresis of the vocal cords.

-Diplegia of facial nerves with certain polyneuropathies leads to weakness of labile muscles and disruption of pronunciation of labial sounds ("B", "M", "P").
+Diplegia of the facial nerves in some polyneuropathies leads to weakness of the labial muscles and impaired pronunciation of labial sounds (“B”, “M”, “P”).

-Neurological status reveals atrophy and fasciculations in the tongue, weakness of the palatine curtain and facial muscles.
+The neurological status reveals atrophy and fasciculations in the tongue, weakness of the soft palate and facial muscles.

-The main causes of dysarthria (violation of articulation): polyneuropathy (diphtheria, PVDP, hyperthyroidism, porphyria, paraneoplastic polyneuropathy), amyotrophic lateral sclerosis, syringobulbia.
-In the same group can be attributed dysarthria in other diseases of the motor neuron, myasthenia, rare forms of myopathy.
-Transient dysarthria of this type is possible in the picture of transient ischemic attacks or as an early symptom of cerebral ischemia in the stenosis of the basilar or vertebral arteries.
-All these diseases are accompanied by another neurologic symptomatology, which facilitates diagnosis.
+The main causes of dysarthria (articulation disorders):polyneuropathy (diphtheria, AIDP, hyperthyroidism, porphyria, paraneoplastic polyneuropathy), amyotrophic lateral sclerosis, syringobulbia.
+Dysarthria in other motor neuron diseases, myasthenia, and rare forms of myopathy can also be included in this group.
+Transient dysarthria of this type is possible in the picture of transient ischemic attacks or as an early symptom of brainstem ischemia in stenosis of the basilar or vertebral arteries.
+All these diseases are accompanied by other neurological symptoms that facilitate diagnosis.

-"Spastic" dysarthria develops when the upper motor neuron is affected and enters the picture of pseudobulbar paralysis (with bilateral damage to corticobulbar tracts).
-The most common cause: bilateral cerebral infarction, a high form of amyotrophic lateral syndrome.
+"Spastic" dysarthria develops with damage to the upper motor neuron and is part of the picture of pseudobulbar paralysis (with bilateral damage to the corticobulbar tracts).
+The most common cause: bilateral cerebral infarctions, high form of lateral amyotrophic syndrome.

-"Atactic" dysarthria can be observed in acute and chronic diseases of the nervous system accompanied by cerebellar involvement (multiple sclerosis, craniocerebral trauma and others) or its connections (spinocerebellar degenerations).
+"Atactic" dysarthria can be observed in acute and chronic diseases of the nervous system, accompanied by damage to the cerebellum (multiple sclerosis, traumatic brain injury, etc.) or its connections (spinocerebellar degeneration).

-"Hypokinetic" dysarthria is characteristic for parkinsonism and, first of all, for Parkinson's disease, as its most frequent form.
+“Hypokinetic” dysarthria is characteristic of parkinsonism and, above all, of Parkinson’s disease, as its most common form.

-"Hyperkinetic" dysarthria is typical for diseases manifested by hyperkinesis (especially in the presence of choreic or dystonic syndromes, rarely - tremor and other dyskinesias).
+“Hyperkinetic” dysarthria is typical for diseases that manifest as hyperkinesias (especially in the presence of choreic or dystonic syndromes, less often - tremor and other dyskinesias).

-The "mixed" type of dysarthria develops when several pathological processes involved in the regulation of motor (speech) functions are involved: multiple sclerosis, Wilson-Konovalov's disease, ALS and other diseases.
+The “mixed” type of dysarthria develops when several brain systems involved in the regulation of motor (speech) functions are involved in the pathological process: multiple sclerosis, Wilson-Konovalov disease, ALS and other diseases.

-The above is a purely clinical classification of dysarthria, based on the identification of the leading neurological syndrome underlying dysarthria.
-Below is another classification of the same variants of dysarthria, based on the delineation of all dysarthria on "peripheral" and "central" forms.
+Above is a purely clinical classification of dysarthria, based on the identification of the leading neurological syndrome underlying dysarthria.
+Below is another rubrication of the same variants of dysarthria, based on the distinction of all dysarthria into "peripheral" and "central" forms.

-Dysarthria - as a symptom of the defeat of different levels of the nervous system
+Dysarthria - as a symptom of damage to different levels of the nervous system

 I. Peripheral dysarthria